 The Claimant also satisfies the final jurisdictional requirement.
-Claimant has stated that he has not "received any compensation under the Claims Settlement Agreement from the Department of State."
-Further, we have no evidence that the State Department has provided him any compensation under the Claims Settlement Agreement.
+Claimant has stated that he has not previously received compensation from the U.S. Department of State under the Claims Settlement Agreement, and we have no evidence that the State Department has provided him any compensation under the Claims Settlement Agreement.
 Therefore, Claimant meets this element of his claim.